 - Add wet ingredients to dry and mix until well incorporated.
 Let set for 10-15 minutes while your waffle iron preheats.
 (I set mine to 4 out of 5 for a crispier waffle, but adjust yours according to preference.)

 - Once waffle iron is ready, generously coat with non-stick spray or vegan butter and pour on about 1/3 cup of batter.
-Cook according to manufacturer instructions and then remove and place on a baking rack in a 200 degree oven to keep warm.
+Cook according to manufacturer instructions and then remove and place on a baking rack in a 200-degree F (93 C) oven to keep warm.
 Do not stack and instead keep them in a single layer to ensure crispiness remains.

 - Serve immediately with desired toppings.
 Store leftovers in a freezer safe bag and reheat in the toaster for best results.
 Will keep in the freezer for up to a couple months, although they're freshest within the first couple weeks.